boucadair/encrypted-dns-forwarders/draft-rbwj-add-encrypted-dns-forwarders.md

    challenge discussed in ACME {{?RFC8555}}).
 However, a CPE's WAN address will not be a public IPv4 address if the CPE is behind another layer of NAT (either a CGN or another on-premise NAT), reducing the success of this mechanism to a CPE's WAN IPv6 address.

+# Limitations of Existing Solutions

+## Certificate Issuance Issues

-The mechanisms have the following limitations for certificate issuance:
+  The following lists some limitations for certificate issuance:

    *  In case of large scale of CPEs (e.g., millions of devices), issuing certificate request for a large number of subdomains could